 - The job description is written so that you can grow into the position.
 Once you apply and get the job, it’s your mission to EMBODY the job description they gave you.

 - If you do get rejected after all of your effort – that’s not a reflection on you.
 They’re missing out.
 Life has bigger plans for you!
 The universe always knows best.
 Trust the process.
 Trust the timing of your life.
+Rejection is redirection.

 Grab a virtual coffee

 Listen, I’ve had 6 jobs in 5 years, and I’ve had over 24 job interviews in that time.
 This process is all too real for me.
-I am also living proof that you DO get to have a job that brings you joy and fulfillment…once you adopt a positive mindset & know your purpose.
+I am also living proof that you DO get to have a job that brings you joy and fulfilment…once you adopt a positive mindset & know your purpose.
 When you need me, you know where to find me!

 Much love from my side of the screen <3